Sensitivity Training: What Does it Mean to be Racially Sensitive?

 - Reduction in workplace harassment

-- Improvement of recruitment efforts to create a more diverse workforce
+- Progress of recruitment efforts to create a more diverse workforce

 Why Racial Sensitivity Training Is Important

-As mentioned, racial sensitivity training aims to increase employees’ self-awareness so that they may work together to create a workplace that is safe for all team members, regardless of race or other characteristics.
+As mentioned, racial sensitivity training aims to increase employees’ self-awareness so that they may work together to create a safe workplace for all team members, regardless of race or other characteristics.

-Racial sensitivity training is essential because it demonstrates to customers and employees that as a company, you value diversity and inclusion.
-By doing this, you can boost employee morale and make a positive first impression on both potential and current employees.
+Racial sensitivity training is essential because it demonstrates to customers and employees that you value diversity and inclusion as a company.
+Doing this can boost employee morale and make a positive first impression on both potential and current employees.

 HR professionals can only do so much, especially if they are not specialists in diversity.
-Therefore, it’s ideal to bring in someone who is knowledgeable about diversity if you haven’t already.
+Therefore, it’s ideal to bring in someone knowledgeable about a variety if you haven’t already.
 This person has the advantage of entering a new environment free of unconscious prejudices and being able to discuss topics that we may typically avoid.

 5 Ways to Build a More Racially Sensitive Workplace

-It’s important to continue integrating racial sensitivity into the workplace even after you organize racial sensitivity training for employees.
+It’s essential to continue integrating racial sensitivity into the workplace even after you organize racial sensitivity training for employees.
 Here’s how companies can continue to create a more racially sensitive workplace:

 Hire for Diversity Positions